Introduction to Romanticism of William Wordsworth

 William Wordsworth’ Take on Human Life

-Through his poems, Wordsworth speaks about how being around nature and engaging in natural sports like fishing, boating, swimming, etc. influenced his personality.
-He, therefore, advocated people to return to a natural some of life, which has faded away in the big cities like London.
+Throughout his poems, Wordsworth speaks about how being around nature and engaging in natural sports like fishing, boating, swimming, etc., influenced his personality.
+He, therefore, advocated people to return to a natural living, something that had faded away in the big cities like London.
 Further, he discussed his life at the university, where he felt loneliness in the big city, and how boring life had become.
-He also mentions his experiences while travelling through Europe extensively, in countries like France, Switzerland, Germany, Italy, etc. Wordsworth explains how his travels had a great influence on him, and make for an integral part in his formative years.
-All of this shows how Wordsworth kept learning from his natural experiences, getting taught by the Soul of Nature.
+He also mentions his experiences while travelling through Europe extensively, in countries like France, Switzerland, Germany, Italy, etc. Wordsworth explains how his travels had a great influence on him and were an integral part of his formative years.
+This shows how Wordsworth kept learning from his natural experiences, getting taught by the Soul of Nature.

 Wordsworth also discussed human relationships in detail.
-He discusses his lifelong affiliation and compassion with his sister, Dorothy Wordsworth, who appears at several places in his works.
-Other important figures in his works are his childhood friend and wife, Mary Hutchinson, his estranged French girlfriend, Annette Vallon, from whom he had a daughter named Anne Caroline.
+For instance, he discusses his lifelong affiliation and compassion with his sister, Dorothy Wordsworth, who appears at several places in his works.
+Other important figures highlighted in his works are his childhood friend and wife, Mary Hutchinson, his estranged French girlfriend, Annette Vallon, from whom he had a daughter named Anne Caroline.
 Through these relationships, Wordsworth discusses the intimacies, happiness, and tragedies of life, which are universal, and hence, an integral part of nature.

 On his visit to France in 1791, Wordsworth met and fell in love with Annette Vallon, but had to return England due to financial and political tensions a year after Anne Caroline was born.
-This duration, until his marriage with Mary Hutchinson, was a tragic period for him.
+This duration, since his departure from France until his marriage with Mary Hutchinson, was a tragic period for Wordsworth.
 In 1802, just before his marriage, Wordsworth visited France along with his sister Dorothy, where they met Vallon, to inform her about the proposed marriage.
-On this visit, Wordsworth also met, for the first time in nine years, his daughter Anne, who was nine years old at the time.
-He beautifully captured the time spent with little Anne, in his sonnet, “It is a Beauteous Evening, Calm and Free”.
+On this visit, Wordsworth also met his daughter Anne, who was nine years old at the time.
+He beautifully captured the time spent with little Anne in his sonnet, “It is a Beauteous Evening, Calm and Free”.

-While describing all of these moments of tragedies and joy, Wordsworth captured emotions distinctively, personifying them with various elements of nature, making each of them purely romantic.
-In fact, the artistry with which he encapsulated emotions left readers, and also his contemporaries, in awe.
-This way he contributed to the romantic age, the subtle art of capturing strong and intense emotions like remorse, regret, guilt, tragedy, separation, etc. with great beauty and flamboyance.
+While describing these moments of tragedies and joy, Wordsworth captured emotions distinctively, personifying them with various elements of nature, making each of them purely romantic.
+The artistry with which he encapsulated emotions left readers, and also his contemporaries, in awe.
+This way he contributed to the romantic age the subtle art of capturing strong and intense emotions like remorse, regret, guilt, tragedy, separation, etc. with great beauty and flamboyance.

 The Lyrical Ballads: Greatest Poems of the Romantic Age

-“Lyrical Ballads” is undisputedly one of the greatest collections of poems, not only of the romantic age but of all time.
-The collection was anonymously published in the year 1798, and the second edition was published under Wordsworth’s name in 1800, the third in 1802, and the fourth edition in 1805.
+“Lyrical Ballads” is undisputedly one of the finest collections of poems, not only of the romantic age but of all time.
+Anonymously published first in the year 1798, the second edition was published under Wordsworth’s name in 1800, the third in 1802, and the fourth edition in 1805.
 The second edition came to be known as the “Preface to Lyrical Ballads”, as he also wrote a preface for it.

 Factually, Lyrical Ballads was a compilation of the works of William Wordsworth, and Samuel Taylor Coleridge.
-However, the fame which Wordsworth got after the launch was immense, and remains unmatched even today.
-The poems which were later discovered to be written by Wordsworth have went on to become the epitomes of romantic poetry, especially in terms of their expression, structure, style, conceptualization, and emotions.
+However, the fame which Wordsworth got after the launch was much larger bigger, and remains unmatched in literary history.
+The poems which were later discovered to be written by Wordsworth have become the epitomes of romantic poetry, especially in their expression, structure, style, conceptualization, and emotions.

-Lyrical Ballads, in fact, inspired a generation of poets to write romantic poetry, and consequently, the glorification of nature, emotions, human relationships, and spirituality, which are found extensively in Wordsworth’s works, is heavily found in the works of other poets of the romantic era.
-Though, poets like PB Shelly and Lord Byron took a different approach to romanticism, they also seem to be inspired by Wordsworth, as their works, too, revolve around nature, albeit in distinctive styles.
+Lyrical Ballads, in fact, inspired a generation of poets to pen romantic poetry.
+Consequently, the glorification of nature, emotions, human relationships, and spirituality extensively found in Wordsworth’s works, also appears in the works of other poets of the romantic era.
+Though poets like PB Shelly and Lord Byron took a different approach to romanticism, they also seem to be inspired by Wordsworth, as their works, too, revolve around nature, albeit in distinctive styles.

 Contributions of William Wordsworth to Romantic Poetry can be broadly classified in two parts.
 First, the impact he had on the literary merits, and second, the influence he had on his contemporaries and future poets.

-In the first part, William Wordsworth is known as the master of Romantic Poetry for his literary brilliance, depiction of emotions, personifying human life with nature, and propagation of a way of living which called everyone back to nature.
-It is this impact on Romanticism, which makes Wordsworth arguably the greatest poet on the Romantic Age.
+In the first part, William Wordsworth is known as the master of Romantic Poetry for his literary brilliance, depiction of emotions, personifying human life with nature, and propagation of a way of living that called everyone back to nature.
+It is this impact on Romanticism, which makes Wordsworth arguably the greatest poet of the Romantic Age.